nimakaviani/ethereum-container-broker/README.md

 **NOTICE**
 Project Blockhead has been accepted as a Cloud Foundry incubator project and a rewrite of the project has been happening under [cloudfoundry-incubator/blockhead](https://github.com/cloudfoundry-incubator/blockhead).

-This repository will be deprecated soon and in favor of the new work.
+This repository will be deprecated soon and in favor of the new work that is happening.

 # BOSH release for ethereum-containers-broker